-Millennials, the generation born between the 1980s and mid-1990s, may not see the need for estate planning just yet.
-But having documents in place that protect yourself and your assets are important at any age.
+The generation born between the 1980s and mid-1990s, may not see the need for estate planning just yet.
+But having documents in place that protect yourself and your assets is important at any age.
 According to a recent Caring.com survey, 78% of the U.S. population aged 36 and younger do not have a will or a trust in place.
 This might be due to the millennial approach to life experiences and timelines.
 Millennials, more so than previous generations, are more likely to focus on their education and career over marriage and family.
 This means that they are experiencing the milestones that typically trigger estate planning (ex: purchasing a home, getting married, having children) later in life.

-In addition to power of attorney and an advance directive for health care, millennials want to consider having a will or a trust in place.
+In addition to the power of attorney and an advance directive for health care, millennials want to consider having a will or a trust in place.
 These documents provide instructions for the distribution of a person’s assets upon his or her death.
 The executor of the will, also known as the personal representative, will help ensure that an individual’s property is passed to the beneficiaries according to his or her final wishes.
 Another recommendation is beneficiary designations on any life insurance policies, 401Ks, and/or bank accounts.
 These types of accounts usually comprise the bulk of a millennial’s assets, so it is important to have a mechanism in place for the access and transfer of those assets.
 Once a person names those beneficiaries, it is also a good idea to periodically update and review those designations.

 Estate planning is a long-term relationship, whether that relationship starts at a younger age or later in life.
 Once you have a plan in place that protects yourself, your assets, and your loved ones, you should revisit it to ensure it fits with your current familial status and goals.
 For more about estate planning for millennials, or if you would like to set up an estate planning consultation, visit the Siedentopf Law website EstateLawAtlanta.com or call us today at (404) 736 – 6066.